Quentin Willson: Fair Fuel UK

 From early 2011 until 2021, Willson was the national spokesman for FairFuelUK campaigning for lower government fuel duty.
 From March 2011, Willson and the FairFuelUK Team successfully pressured the UK government to defer 11p of duty rises, reducing the overall tax take by £5.5 billion in fuel duty.
 His campaigning appeared on various television news programmes and The Times, The Telegraph, The Sun and other national newspapers.

 Fair Fuel UK is funded by two industry associations: the Freight Transport Association and the Road Haulage Association.
 Its previous funders have included the RAC, the Association of Pallet Networks and UKLPG, among others.

 In September 2021, Willson resigned from Fair Fuel UK because he was "unhappy with the direction the lobby group was going and their lack of environmental sensibilities".

 Consultancy and speaking

 Willson was a consultant to various organisations and companies including the car warranty company Warrantywise.
-He was also a former consultant to BP, BSI (British Safety Institute) and Castrol Oil in 2008–10.
+He was also a former consultant to BP, BSI Group and Castrol Oil in 2008–10.
 He also made regular appearances on the conference and after dinner speaking circuit.

 Death

 Willson died on 8 November 2025, at the age of 68, after being diagnosed with lung cancer.
+He was survived by his wife, Michaela and their 3 children.
+Documents that surfaced in 2026 suggest that after IHT and estate costs, Willson left £1.85 million net in his 2003 will.

 Writing

 In 2004, Willson was awarded Motoring Writer of the Year.
-He wrote regularly for Daily Mirror and the The Sunday Mirror for 15 years as well to Classic Cars magazine.
+He wrote regularly for Daily Mirror and The Sunday Mirror for 15 years as well to Classic Cars magazine.

 He was also the author of ten books: